devnull-tools/rboss/README.md

       end
     }

-Customizing health, formatters and colors are the same as customizing in rboss-cli.
-You can use the indexes of the values (in that case, 2 for :max and 0 for :using) or the header values in downcase and underscores.
+Customizing health, formatters and colors are the same as customizing in `rboss-cli`.
+You can use the indexes of the values (in that case, `2` for `:max` and `0` for `:using`) or the header values in downcase and underscores.

 Using rboss-profile
 -----------

 ### Basics

-Simply do a "cd" to your JBoss Home and use it
+Simply do a `cd` to your JBoss Home and use it

     rboss-profile --help

 All configuration can be stored in a single yaml file containing an array of components and its configuration:

     - deploy_folder: deploy/datasources
     - deploy_folder: deploy/apps